drufball/yosai/_drafts/intrigue.md

 Remembering Iruka's suggestion to play dumb, Moto spoke up before the others could reply.
 "Not really, sir.
 He was lucky not to be bitten, that made the extraction much easier."

 Soundstealer watched him for a moment, his eyes probing.
 He held the stare just long enough to make Moto uncomfortable, then nodded.
-Did he know something about the boy?

 Fumi let out a sigh and patted her hands on her thighs, cutting through the tension.
 "So, one mission down.
 When do you think we can get another?"